GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

 - Your current CPA does not understand 280E, COGS allocation, or cannabis banking

-Need a cannabis CPA who actually knows 280E?
+Need a cannabis CPA firm that actually knows 280E?

 Book a free financial diagnostic.
 We will review your current tax exposure, accounting setup, and highest-impact opportunities in 30 minutes.